randyrossi/vicii-kawari/README.md

 # VIC-II Kawari

 **IMPORTANT PSA!
-The v1.17 firmware on some Kawari large boards shipped from VGP recently contained a bug causing DVI video instability.
+The v1.17 firmware on some Kawari large boards shipped around Sept 2023 from VGP contained a bug causing DVI video instability.
 If you received one of these devices, please flash the updated v1.17 firmware from the [FIRMWARE](doc/FIRMWARE.md) page to correct the issue.
 I apologize for the inconvenience.
 Refer to [FLASHING](doc/FLASHING.md) for instructions on how to update the firmware.**

 ## What is VIC-II Kawari?
 VIC-II Kawari is a hardware replacement for the VIC-II (Video Interface Chip II) found in Commodore 64 home computers.
 In addition to being compatible with the original VIC-II 6567/6569 chips, some extra features are also available.
 See [REGISTERS.md](doc/REGISTERS.md)